 Grades1 to 12

 In the ClassroomUse SlideStory in all areas of your classroom life.
 Have each student create an electronic portfolio for use during the year.
+Suggested online portfolios are Easyblog, reviewed here, for K-6 students, and bulb, reviewed here, for older students.
 Have students use Slidestory when writing reading responses.
 Discover a new format for publishing writing of any genre: narrative, expository, or persuasive.
-Begin digital storytelling in an easy, simple way with all that you need.
+Begin digital storytelling in an easy, simple way with all you need.
 Become a character from a story and retell the story in that character's words.
 Have students record lessons of them teaching content to other students.
-Record your lessons for flipping your classroom.
-Record directions of a big project that your class has and publish on your website for student reference.
+Record your lessons for your blended learning or flipped classroom.
+Record directions of a big project that your class has and publish it on your website for student reference.
 Choose a character or period of history and create a memory book.
 Have students describe their futures in a leadership presentation.
 Have students make study guides for content review.

 Parent permission advised before posting student work created using this tool

 Includes Interaction w general public/ public galleries with unmoderated content

 Requires download/installation of software